ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/javascript-development/recommended target="_blank" rel="noopener noreferrer">JavaScript</a></h1>
 <h3>1.
-Mastering JavaScript Loops: Part 1 — The Fundamentals - <a href="https://medium.com/@msc563/mastering-javascript-loops-part-1-the-fundamentals-2d4340635f84" target="_blank" rel="noopener noreferrer">link</a></h3>
+Mastering JavaScript Loops: Part 2 — for...of and for...in - <a href="https://medium.com/@msc563/mastering-javascript-loops-part-2-for-of-and-for-in-6501fa72b830" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `MSC`**

-<blockquote>Loops are essential in JavaScript, but many developers misuse them.
-In this two-part series, we’ll break down the most common loops, their…</blockquote>
+<blockquote>Welcome to Part 2 of our JavaScript loops deep dive!
+In this part, we’ll cover for...of and for...in, two loops that often confuse…</blockquote>

 <h3>2.
 Top 30 JavaScript Interview Questions and Answers for 2025 - <a href="https://medium.com/@javascriptcentric/top-30-javascript-interview-questions-and-answers-for-2024-7f1e2d1d0638" target="_blank" rel="noopener noreferrer">link</a></h3>